Back

 The homestay concept in Cuba is not dissimilar to that of the bed and breakfast in the UK, except that generally all meals can be taken in the house.
 The hearty home-made food on offer can often represent the most attractive dining option in town.

 But what really differentiates Cuban homestays is, of course, their unique character and the insight they offer into ordinary life in Cuba.
-Run by a family or couple, casas particulares are legally restricted to just a couple of guest rooms, making the experience very much one of being a guest in a private home.
+Run by a family or couple, casas particulares are restricted to a small number of guest rooms, making the experience very much one of being a guest in a private home.
 The level of interaction can depend on the owners and of course the guests, but it is sure to offer a more intimate portrait of Cuba than a stay in an ordinary hotel.

 The houses themselves can often be extremely charming, occupying historic buildings or bedecked with antique furniture (this being Cuba, it is kept for practical use rather than ornamentation!).
 Rooms are rudimentary but homely and comfortable with en suite facilities.
-Read more about them here.

 Bartolome, Galápagos